Developing a real-time secure chat application like WhatsApp & Signal with end-to-end encryption.

 This produces one master secret key, SK = KDF(DH1 || DH2 || DH3 || DH4) at the client’s respective devices, that can now be used by Alice and Bob to encrypt and decrypt the messages.
 To prevent man-in-the-middle attack, the Identity public keys are mathematically combined into a Safety Number using a hash function, which only the sender and receiver will have at their respective ends.
 This can be in the form of a QR code or fingerprint scan.

 Still, wondering what Forward Secrecy is?
-This ensures that the future messages shall not be accessed by any third-party even when he/she gets access to the public keys.
+This ensures that future messages shall not be accessed by any third party even when he/she gets access to the public keys.
 We will discuss this in more detail in the next algorithm.

 - Double Ratchet Mechanism

-Ratchet function is a function that can turn one way only, i.e. it cannot move backwards.
+A ratchet function is a function that can turn one way only, i.e. it cannot move backward.
 What we will be using here is called a KDF Ratchet, since you cannot go back to figure out what the key was.
 This function works as follows-

 - A KDF key and some input data are taken as input to the KDF Ratchet function.